 This satisfying dairy-free vegan chia seed pudding recipe has a creamy and comforting custard consistency and is delicious served as a healthy breakfast, snack, or dessert!

 This recipe also takes as little as 5 minutes to make, plus leaving it to set for 3 hours or overnight.
-All seeds are different, so if the seeds tend to clump more, it will take slightly longer to set.
+All seeds are different, so if the seeds tend to clump more, it will take slightly longer than 3 hours to set.
 If there is no clumping, 3 hours will do the trick!
 More on those details below in the instructions and printable recipe.

-Three simple ingredients goes into this chia seed pudding recipe – plant-based milk, maple syrup, and black or white chia seeds.
-It is optional to substitute the maple syrup for honey or stevia to sweeten the pudding.
+- Maple syrup (It is optional to substitute the maple syrup for honey or stevia to sweeten the pudding.)

 STEP 1.
 Measure out your ingredients.
 I like to mix my chia seed pudding in a mason jar.
 It is easy to do by just placing a lid on it and giving it a good shake while it sets.
 You can also place the milk in sealed container or bowl.